idevisser/OAPIF-PDOK-INSPIRE/Approach.md

 - organize a High5 week with stakeholders
 - Choose a data set (Dutch INSPIRE adsresses)
 - start communication on Github
-- report to INSPIR community
+- report to INSPIRE community
 - organize presentations

 ###	Stakeholders